 Kate Moss

+As a kid, she had a lazy eye and wore an eye patch and pink glasses to correct her vision problem.
 Despite that, she still has wonky eyes that are nothing short of beautiful.
-Besides that, she likes to carry a couple of shades in her bag as she complains that they often go missing.
-Now that’s relatable.
+Also, she likes to carry a couple of shades in her bag as she complains that they often go missing.
+Now if that seems relatable to you, feel free to check out our travel case as it makes keeping your eyewear organised and safe.

 Johnny Depp

+The most versatile actor of his day and age, Johnny Depp is not a stranger to eyesight problems.
 Some people who see him in interviews and red carpets may think that he is a fan of the tinted glasses trend.
-But, he has a practical reason for wearing those glasses - he is blind as a bat in his left eye.
+But, he has a practical reason for wearing those glasses - he has serious vision issues in his left eye.

 Whoopi Goldberg